Target Bullying Intervention Program (T-BIP)

 Program Length

-One-time 1:1 intervention with the student (typically about 3 hours), and one follow-up meeting with school personnel and caregiver(s).
+One-time 1:1 intervention with the student (typically about 3 hours), and one (1 hour) follow-up meeting with school personnel and caregiver(s) two-weeks after intervention.

 Program Description